RyanGarber/FishNet-PV2/README.md

 ## Observer Replicate Bug
 [GitHub Issue #461](https://github.com/firstGearGames/fishNet/issues/461)

 Observers see an object way ahead of where it should be.
 Once it stops, it gets reconciled back into reality.
-It also jumps around.
+It also looks jumps around and looks choppy.

 **Instructions:**
 - Click the button